Biking

-In recent years the Common has suffered significant damage from bikers who have used the steepness of the terrain for speed and stunts.
-This not only damages the Common, especilally where they have ploughed new routes through the woodland destroying the understorey, but is also a danger to pedestrians.
+In recent years the Common has suffered significant damage from bikers who have used the steep terrain for speed and stunts.
+This not only damages the Common, especially where they have ploughed new routes through the woodland and destroyed the understorey, but it is also a danger to pedestrians.

-Fencing has been erected to prevent furher damage from bikers.
+To address this issue we have placed No Cycling signs at Petersham Common Woods entrances, reminding cyclists of the bylaw prohibiting cycling, though bikes can be walked through the Common.
+We have also erected fencing to prevent further damage from bikers.
 This is not intended to be permanent, and will be removed once the Conservators are satisfied that the woodland has sufficiently recovered with its own natural protection from bikers.

 By exception, cycling is allowed on the shared used Petersham Path that runs parallel and below Petersham Road.